This Music

-This Music is the debut studio album by Australian singer-songwriter Celia Pavey.
+This Music is the debut studio album by Australian singer-songwriter Vera Blue.
 It was released in July 2013 and peaked at number 14 on the ARIA Charts.

 Background and release

 In 2013 Pavey auditioned for The Voice Australia and was mentored by Delta Goodrem.
 In June she became the second runner-up behind Harrison Craig and Luke Kennedy.
 She was signed to Universal Music Australia immediately following the show and recorded an album featuring songs Pavey had performed on the show along with "a couple of extras".

 "Believe Me" was released as the first official single from the album on 5 July but failed to impact the Australian singles chart.

 In an interview with Cream in August 2013 Pavey responded to the question of recording original material; "It was good fun doing covers, and cover work is really good for artists to practise, but I was really excited to get one of my own compositions on there.
 And I can't wait to do more of that."